KyeongPil-Lee/DYScouting/TreeProducer/NOTE.md

 * Add L1 muon information (L1 pt, eta, phi, charge and quality)
 * Add eta and phi information of the offline muon after the propagation to the 2nd muon station
   * They will be used to properly calculate dR(offline muon, L1 muon)
+* Save trigger object for AOD also
+  * Previously, the trigger objects are saved only for miniAOD case